Introduction

 Conclusion

 A broken hiring process can quietly undermine even the most promising organizations.
-The signs may not always be obvious, but their impact is significant.
+The signs may not always be obvious, but their impact is significant in many ways.

 By identifying these 10 red flags, you can take proactive steps to improve your recruitment strategy.
 From streamlining processes to enhancing communication and leveraging data, small changes can lead to meaningful improvements.